- November 2025: The number of plaintiffs in the social media harm MDL, which includes Snapchat claims, rose to 2,172.

 The terms “class action” and “multidistrict litigation” are often incorrectly used interchangeably.

-• Multidistrict litigation (MDL) consolidates multiple cases with similar injuries and defendants into one court under one judge.
+- Multidistrict litigation (MDL) consolidates multiple cases into one court under one judge.
 This allows the court to handle cases more efficiently and establish common facts during the pretrial phase.
-If you file a lawsuit that’s consolidated into an MDL, you still have your individual case.
-It is not decided with someone else’s case.
 If you get a verdict, it's not split between multiple plaintiffs.

 Eligibility

-You might be eligible to file a Snapchat lawsuit:
+You might be eligible to file a Snapchat lawsuit if:

-• You’re an adult (18 or older) who was harmed as a minor (17 or younger).
-As an adult, you can file suit on your own behalf.
+- You’re an adult (18 or older) who was harmed as a minor (17 or younger).
+As an adult, you can file a lawsuit on your own behalf.

 School districts file lawsuits against Snapchat

 Like the individual lawsuits, the school district lawsuits allege that social media companies made their products addictive to drive advertising revenue.
-The school districts claim this leads to poor outcomes, such as school property damage, bullying and exhausted students.
-Dealing with these issues exhausts school resources.
+The school districts claim social media apps promote damage to school property, harm students’ ability to focus and started a mental health crisis that exhausts school resources.

 The school district lawsuits focus on the impact to educators and the education system rather than the individual harms done to social media users who are minors.
 Districts might be eligible to file a claim if they've faced increased costs as a result of: